-Just as financial markets are getting comfortable with the low-interest-rate environment and expanding money supply, the minutes from the last US Federal Open Market Committee meeting on February 5 shows that several members "expressed some concerns about the potential costs and risk arising from further assets purchase", with some acknowledging that additional buying "could foster market behaviour that could undermine financial stability".
+Just as financial markets are getting comfortable with the low-interest-rate environment and expanding money supply, the minutes from the last US Federal Open Market Committee meeting on February 5 shows that several members "expressed some concerns about

 The concern within the FOMC is real and the effect can be seen anywhere.
 As liquidity has been flooding the financial markets, yields have been going lower and lower.
 To generate a meaningful yield, investors have been forced to take on more risk by investing in lower-rated credit assets or higher-risk asset classes.